raspberrypilearning/sensing-space/lesson-3/lesson.md

-# A Model ISS Lesson Plan 3 - Under Pressure
+# Sensing Space 3 - Under Pressure

 In this lesson, students will learn about air pressure, and the need to keep the ISS pressurised so that the astronauts are able to breath.